StinaNorqvist/StinaNorqvist.github.io/README.md

 # Fishy 🐟

 ## Information
 This was a small school project in school.
-The goal of the project was to use Vue for the first time and some different Vue features.
-The design of the project was not a priority, only making sure all the features was used at least once.
+The goal of the project was to use Vue for the first time and include some different features just to try it out.
+The most important part of the project was making sure all the features was used at least once and working as intended so the design of the project was not a requirement.

 ## See the website
 [Click here to see the website!](https://stinanorqvist.github.io/#/)

-## Goals
+## Some of the requirements for the project
+- Fetch data from an API.
+- Use v-bind, v-if, v-for, v-model, v-on, in some way.
+- Use Vue Router for a Single Page Application.
+- Use Sass and Bootstrap in some way.
+- Make a computed property, a watch and a custom event.
+- Use Vuex in strict mode and use a mutation.
-- Use
+- Use Prettier and ESlint.

-- Hej
+Feel free to check it out! 🐠